 Data-driven attribution requires a robust platform that can quickly automate the analytics and provide useful reports for internal sharing.
 Gathering the data is just the first step in making sound marketing decisions.
 Until that data transforms into actionable items that the marketing team can leverage and improve upon, its value will not be fully realized.
 That’s why the reporting section of your attribution platform is a vital element to assess before signing on to a specific solution.
 Reports should be easy to understand to ensure your entire company can make sense of the findings and get on board with your marketing efforts.

-Here are some ways that your marketing team can benefit from data-driven attribution within a quality platform:
+Here are some ways that your marketing team can benefit from a quality data attribution platform:

 - Analyze your complete omnichannel campaign performance.
 Use reporting to gain a quick overview of your campaign performance, along with more detailed reports to understand how each channel and campaign affects the next.